simonalveteg/Minute-Launcher/README.md

 </p>

 ### Getting Started
-The launcher is still in development, if you're eager to try it out there will be some releases here on Github under the releases-tab.
+For now, releases are only available here on GitHub under the releases tab.

 ### Contributing
 Contributions are welcome!
 The project is completely open source, so if you'd like to get involved you can easily fork it and make any changes you want, and then submit a pull request.
+If you run into any issues or have feature requests, please create an issue here on GitHub.
+All input is appreciated.

 ### Contact
-For feedback, questions, or bug reports, please open a new issue or discussion thread here on Github.
+For feedback, questions, or bug reports, please open a new issue or discussion thread here on GitHub.